harvester/harvester/enhancements/20220120-select-another-disk-to-store-vm-data-during-installation.md

 - Make sure `/var/lib/longhorn/` is a persistent volume.
   In 1.0.0, `/var/lib/longhorn` could be persistent or not, depending on the config `NoDataPartition`.
-Now, because we will be using `/var/lib/longhorn_data` to store VM data, `/var/lib/longhorn` should always be persistent as it's where the Longhorn binaries locate.
+Now, because we will be using `/var/lib/harvester/defaultdisk` to store VM data, `/var/lib/longhorn` should always be persistent as it's where the Longhorn binaries locate.

 - The installer should format the VM disk using EXT4 **partitionless**, with a filesystem label `HARV_LH_DEFAULT`.

-- The VM disk should be mounted onto `/var/lib/longhorn_data`.
+- The VM disk should be mounted onto `/var/lib/harvester/defaultdisk`.
 In this case, we will use the filesystem label `HARV_LH_DEFAULT` to achieve this.

 #### Upgrade

 In v1.0.0, we didn't provide `default-data-path` setting so by default it's `/var/lib/longhorn/`.
-Once the cluster is upgraded, we would have change it to `/var/lib/longhorn_data`:
+Once the cluster is upgraded, we would have to change it to `/var/lib/harvester/defaultdisk`:

 - It does not affect the existed Nodes, as they should already have default disks configured.
   Longhorn will not re-create default disks for these Nodes.

-- While a freshly installed Node joins the cluster, Longhorn has to set up `/var/lib/longhorn_data` as the default disk on this Node, instead of `/var/lib/longhorn`.
+- While a freshly installed Node joins the cluster, Longhorn has to set up `/var/lib/harvester/defaultdisk` as the default disk on this Node, instead of `/var/lib/longhorn`.

 Another thing is we should prohibit v1.0.0 Nodes from joining a cluster with this change.